TalismanSociety/siws/README.md

 - Construct human readable sign in message
 - Construct message in stringified JSON format
 - Decode and parse string message of both format into JS object
-- Basication validations (e.g. expiration)
+- Basic validations (e.g. expiration)
 - Utility `Address` to help with dealing with address string
 - Utility `verifySIWS` to help verify that a signature is valid
 - Full Typescript support